-It's surprising that black gemstones aren't worn more than they are.
-Considering our taste in clothes predominantly leans towards black.
+It's surprising that you don't see black gemstones worn more than they are, considering our taste in clothes predominantly leans towards black.
 Black jewellery looks classy, bold, smart and distinctive.
-The contrast when a black gemstone is set alongside diamonds or cubic zirconia's looks fabulous.
-Black gemstones also look distinctive set in oxidised silver, givine it a slightly vintage, edgy look and is also a great choice for men.
+Added to that, the contrast when a black gemstone is set alongside diamonds or cubic zirconia's looks fabulous.
+Black gemstones also look distinctive set in oxidised silver, giving it a slightly vintage, edgy look.
+Black with either polished or oxidised silver is also a great choice for men.
 Most black gemstones are not "brilliant" - meaning they don't reflect the light - but are opaque.
 Some black gemstones, like black diamond, spinel, and zircon do reflect the light though and if cut with facets create a lovely effect.
+In this post we'll cover the main black gemstones now used in jewellery.

 The Meaning of Black Gemstone